-Sensipar lowers serum calcium and, therefore, patients should be carefully monitored for the occurrence of hypocalcemia during treatment [see Dosage and Administration (2.1, 2.2, 2.3) and Adverse Reactions (6.1)].
-Life threatening events and fatal outcomes associated with hypocalcemia have been reported in patients treated with Sensipar, including pediatric patients [see Pediatric Use (8.4)].
-Potential manifestations of hypocalcemia include paresthesias, myalgias, muscle cramping, tetany, and convulsions.
+Sensipar lowers serum calcium and can lead to hypocalcemia [see Adverse Reactions (6.1)].
+Significant lowering of serum calcium can cause paresthesias, myalgias, muscle spasms, tetany, seizures, QT interval prolongation and ventricular arrhythmia.
+Life threatening events and fatal outcomes associated with hypocalcemia have been reported in patients treated with Sensipar, including in pediatric patients.
+The safety and effectiveness of Sensipar have not been established in pediatric patients [see Pediatric Use (8.4)].